Joe Rocks: Career

 Rocks was elected as a Republican to the Pennsylvania House of Representatives for the 199th district and served from 1979 to 1982.
 He changed party affiliation to Democratic in 1982 and was elected to the Pennsylvania State Senate for the 4th district and served from 1983 to 1987.
 He switched party affiliation again to Republican and served in the Senate from 1988 to 1990.

 He was a Philadelphia mayoral candidate in 1995.
 During his time in the Pennsylvania State Senate, Rocks, created the Pennsylvania Intergovernmental Cooperation Authority board to monitor all spending by then mayor Wilson Goode and the city council.
 All money spent by the city government had to be approved by the board.
 Rocks ran for Philadelphia City Controller in 1989, where he lost to Democrat Jonathan Saidel.
 Rocks also ran as a Republican for mayor in 1995, losing to incumbent Ed Rendell.

 Throughout his career in politics, Rocks was known as a fighter and an aggressive campaigner.
 His campaign against Allyson Schwartz in 1990, when he lost his State Senate seat, was particularly bitter, with negative campaigning from both sides.
 Among the more wild accusations was the assertion from the Schwartz campaign that Rocks had an alcohol problem and engaged in promiscuous behavior.
 The comments had apparently been prepared as a joke by a staffer, released accidentally, and Schwartz apologized, but the campaign became increasingly acrimonious from that point forward.

 After leaving politics, Rocks became the CEO of Northwestern Human Services (NHS) from 2000 to 2014.

-He lives right outside of Philadelphia, where he moved from his home in the Roxborough section of Philadelphia during his term.
+He lives outside of Philadelphia, where he moved from his home in the Roxborough section of Philadelphia during his term.
 He has three children, and a few grandchildren.
-He "enjoys playing golf, going down to his vacation home in Florida, and spending time with his wife."